Skip to main content

 Eligibility

-To be eligible for fellowships during the 2024-2025 academic year, students must have begun their graduate study between June 1, 2021 and September 31, 2023 and should not be planning to graduate before June 15, 2025.
-Incoming 1st year students are not eligible.
+To be eligible for fellowships during the 2024-2025 academic year, students must have begun their doctoral study between June 1, 2021 and September 31, 2023 and should not be planning to graduate before June 15, 2025.
+Incoming first-year students are not eligible; students must have begun their Ph.D. studies and selected an advisor before applying for the CEI Graduate Fellowship.

 Cross-departmental student-advisor pairings and co-advising are allowed and encouraged, but not required.

-While the project must be directed at one of the three core CEI research areas (solar energy, energy storage, energy systems), the emphasis for the selection process for this fellowship is not the project, but the demonstrated merit of the student.
+While the project must be directed at one of the core CEI research areas (solar energy, energy storage, energy systems, advanced materials & measurements), the emphasis for the selection process for this fellowship is not the project, but the demonstrated merit of the student.

 Financial Support